chengjun/chengjun/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m a big fan of Socrates.
+- 🔭 I am a disciple of Socrates.
-- 🌱 I’m currently learning to write.
+- 🌱 Kindle the fire in your heart!
-- 👯 I’m looking to collaborate on the narrative economy study of bitcoin.
+- 👯 Know thyself!